 Shutter speed – depending on your ISO, you’ll need a shutter speed of between 5 and 30 seconds.
 A lengthy shutter speed might seem like a better option, but it means the stars might move in the time that you take the photo.
 You might need to reduce it a little to avoid star trails.

 Once you’ve taken a test photo (remembering to use the remote/2 second delay), have a look at the result and see what needs to be changed.
 Is it too dark?
 If so, increase the ISO or lengthen the shutter speed, or do the opposite if it’s too light.

 The best thing to do is to keep taking photos and tweaking your settings bit by bit until you have something that looks super amazing!
 Don’t delete the underexposed/overexposed photos, you may need them later.

 6. Edit your photos

-Once you’ve taken a few good shots and moved them onto your computer, you can edit them to improve the colours and brightness.
+Once you’ve taken a few good shots and moved them onto your computer, you can edit them to improve the colours, brightness, and contrast.

 I used HDR techniques to layer a few of my photos.
 HDR basically means you have a few photos taken of the same scene with different levels of brightness, and you combine them all to get one perfectly exposed photo.
 If you don’t want to go down the HDR path, then just play with the exposure/brightness/saturation settings.
 I’ve put together a tutorial on photo editing in Lightroom that might come in handy for this.

 This tutorial on photographing the night sky is also relevant for other types of night shots, such as lightning storms and fireworks.
 The key is to just continue tweaking your settings until you get something that works!